pace-neutrons/pace-developers/python_interface/design/03_pyHorace_description.md

 to use "compiled" Matlab code for the Python interface to Horace/Herbert rather than to rewrite them in Python/C++.
 This imposes certain constraints on an "pyHorace" implementation:

-1. Only user written "gateway" m-file *functions* maybe directly accessed by Python (or executed on the commandline) in a compiled Matlab code.
+1. Only user written "gateway" m-file *functions* may be called directly from Python (or executed on the commandline) when used from compiled Matlab code.
 2. Matlab is run as a loaded library within the Python process ("in-process" execution).
 3. The Matlab help system is not available to compiled Matlab code.
 4. The Matlab MCR requires the use of its own standard libraries which implies restrictions on which compilers/Python versions can be used.

 Point 1 means that Matlab classes and standard Matlab functions cannot be *directly* created or called from Python (a specific gateway function which constructs the class must be used instead).
-However, any Matlab code (and indeed the entire standard Matlab built-in library of functions and classes) maybe in "included" in the compiled library.
+However, any Matlab code (and indeed the entire standard Matlab built-in library of functions and classes) may be in "included" in the compiled library.
 The restrictions is that this "included" code may only be accessed by the user-written m-file *function* (not class) and not by the user calling those functions/classes from Python.
 Given this major limitation, the approach taken by the "Hugo" prototype is to use a gateway function,